 Defining exactly what ‘Folk Horror’ is, is a question that has arisen among the Facebook Folk Horror Revival group several times—a question that has provoked numerous answers and not a single agreeable definition.
 So in a bid to answer ‘What is Folk Horror?’ one may as well attempt to build a box the exact shape of mist; for like the mist, Folk Horror is atmospheric and sinuous.
 It can creep from and into different territories yet leave no universal defining mark of its exact form.

 The term ‘Folk Horror’ in its modern context, though it had been used before in references to folklore and art, appears to have been created by Piers Haggard in a 2003 interview with Fangoria magazine (see Note 1) in reference to his own 1971 movie The Blood on Satan’s Claw.
 The term was later popularised by Jonathan Rigby and Mark Gatiss In the ‘Home Counties Horror’ episode of the 2010 documentary series A History of Horror.
 In it, three movies are mentioned in relation to ‘Folk Horror’ and as such have become the unholy trinity of Folk Horror cinema, namely, Witchfinder General (1968), The Blood on Satan’s Claw (1971) and The Wicker Man (1973).
 Using these excellent, evocative movies as a blueprint, some have come to define ‘Folk Horror’ as British movies of the late 1960s and ’70s that have a rural, earthy association to ancient European pagan and witchcraft traditions or folklore.
-Other examples that also fit well into this definition are movies such as Cry of the Banshee (1970) and Twins of Evil (1971), as well as some creepy British children’s television shows of the era, notably Children of the Stones (1976) and The Owl Service (1969) and also television plays such as Robin Redbreast (1970), Penda’s Fen (1974) and Red Shift (1978).
+Other examples that also fit well into this definition are movies such as Cry of the Banshee (1970) and Twins of Evil (1971), as well as some creepy British children’s television shows of the era, notably Children of the Stones (1976) and The Owl Service (1969) and also television plays such as Robin Redbreast (1970), Dead of Night: The Exorcism (1972) Penda’s Fen (1974) Against the Crowd: Murrain (1975), Beasts: Baby (1976) and Red Shift (1978) as well as the Yuletide treats that took the form of the A Ghost Story for Christmas episodes, based mostly on MR James tales but also including a great adaptation of Charles Dicken’s The Signal Man as well as a couple of tales written specifically for the series (1971 to 2013 with hopefully more to come).
+The list here is not exhaustive as 1970s British television in particular was frequently rather spooky.

 Some have taken this to imply that Folk Horror refers only to a few British films of a particular era.
 It must be remembered, however, that Gatiss was speaking on a documentary whose specific remit was British horror movies of a limited time period.
 Had he broached the subject on a show specifically about Folk Horror, other examples from other countries and eras may very well have been discussed then.